Titles and Education

 The focus of our research is to understand how genetic and environmental factors interact to cause birth defects of the face and brain.
 We are particularly interested in craniofacial malformations like cleft lip and palate and holoprosencephaly because of their prevalence and serious consequences for affected individuals and their families.
 Effective prevention strategies for these birth defects are not available because our understanding of how they are caused is inadequate.
 We pursue a multidisciplinary approach based in the complementary disciplines of toxicology, cellular signaling, embryology, and genetics, while integrating in vitro and in vivo animal model systems that recapitulate normal and abnormal development.
 The long term goal of our research is to develop birth defect prevention strategies based upon identification of high-risk populations and culpable environmental influences.

-- Molecular and Environmental Toxicology Graduate Training Program
+Associate Director, Molecular and Environmental Toxicology Graduate Training Program

 - Molecular and Environmental Toxicology